-Under the former Korean CBLP, tenants in Korea with deposits of over KRW 300,000,000 (For Seoul) were not protected with the right to renewal of a commercial lease.
+Under the former Korean CBLP, tenants in Korea with deposits of over KRW 300,000,000 (For Seoul) were not protected with the right to renew a commercial lease.
 The Presidential Decree to the amended CBLP proscribed who was “major tenant” based on the location of the space.
 A Major Tenant in Seoul is deemed by a Presidential Decree to be a tenant with a deposit of over KRW 300,000,000.
-The amount, in many parts of Korea, are significantly lower than KRW 300,000,000.
+The amount, in many parts of Korea, is significantly lower than KRW 300,000,000.

 Additionally, the amended CBLP allows tenants to request an increase or decrease in rent or lease deposit based on a myriad of factors including the specific economic situation in the area.